Welcome to Jera’s Jamboree.

 Contact me on email@example.com

 I have been a guest reviewer for just over a year, as I think Shaz first noticed my obsession when she caught me walking to work with my nose in a book.
 I always travel with a book and have loved reading ever since my dad read to me at bedtime.
-Being a mummy of a 9 month old I have recently made it a priority to find time to read, as I missed it during the new born stage!
+Being a mummy of a one year old I have recently made it a priority to find time to read, as I missed it during the new born stage!
 Since he was nine weeks I have read Harry Potter every night at bedtime and am currently reading Deathly Hallows.
 Apart from reading I love walking, running and spending time outside.
 History has always been a great passion, especially the Tudor era, and I fondly remember the visits to castle and stately homes with my family.
 I have also acquired a love of baking from my mum and grandmother and adore watching anything with Mary Berry.